-(2)  Plans must contain an authorized statement of financial responsibility and ownership signed by the person financially responsible for the land disturbing activity or that person's attorney in fact.
+(b)  Plans must contain an authorized statement of financial responsibility and ownership signed by the person financially responsible for the land disturbing activity or that person's attorney in fact.
 The statement shall include the mailing and street addresses of the principal place of business of the person financially responsible and of the owner of the land or their registered agents.
-If the person financially responsible is not a resident of the state, an agent in the state must be designated in the statement for the purpose of receiving service of process and notice of compliance or noncompliance with the plan, the act, this chapter, or rules or orders adopted or issued pursuant to this chapter.
+If the person financially responsible is not a resident of the state, an agent in the state must be designated in the statement for the purpose of receiving service of process and notice of compliance or noncompliance with the plan, the act, this chapter, or rules or orders adopted or issued pursuant to this article.

-(3)  If the applicant is not the owner of the land to be disturbed, the draft erosion and sedimentation control plan must include the owner's written consent for the applicant to submit a draft erosion and sedimentation control plan and to conduct the anticipated land-disturbing activity.
+(c)  Except as provided in item 4 below, if the person submitting the plan (hereinafter referred to as “the applicant”) is not the owner of the land to be disturbed, the draft erosion and sedimentation control plan shall include the owner's written consent for the applicant to submit a draft erosion and sedimentation control plan and to conduct the anticipated land-disturbing activity.

-(4)  The land-disturbing activity described in the plan shall comply with all federal, state, and local water quality laws, rules and regulations, including, but not limited to, the Federal Clean Water Act.
-The city engineer may require supporting documentation.
+(d)  The land-disturbing activity described in the plan shall comply with all federal, state, and local water quality laws, rules and regulations, including, but not limited to, the Federal Clean Water Act.
+The Stormwater Administrator may require supporting documentation.

-(5)  The land-disturbing activity described in the plan shall not result in a violation of rules adopted by the environmental management commission to protect riparian buffers along surface waters.
+(e)  The land-disturbing activity described in the plan shall not result in a violation of rules adopted by the North Carolina Environmental Management Commission to protect riparian buffers along surface waters.

-(6)  The land-disturbing activity described in the plan shall not result in a violation of any local ordinance, law, rule or regulation, including but not limited to zoning; tree protection; stream, lake and watershed buffers; and flood plain regulations.
+(f)  The land-disturbing activity described in the plan shall not result in a violation of any local ordinance, law, rule or regulation.

-(7)  If the plan is submitted for land-disturbing activity for which an environmental document is required by the North Carolina Environmental Policy Act (G.S.
+(g)  If the plan is submitted for land-disturbing activity for which an environmental document is required by the North Carolina Environmental Policy Act (G.S.
 113A-1, et seq.), such as required on tracts involving public money or public land, a complete environmental document must be presented for review.
-The city engineer's time for reviewing the plan will not commence until a complete environmental document is available for review.
+The Stormwater Administrator’s time for reviewing the plan will not commence until a complete environmental document is available for review.

-(8)  Copies of the plan shall be filed with the city engineer.
-A copy of the approved plan shall be maintained on the job site.
+(h)  The plan shall be filed digitally with the Stormwater Administrator.
+A copy of the stamped, approved plan shall be maintained on the job site.

-(9)  Effort should be made not to uncover more than 20 acres at any one time.
+(i)  Effort should be made not to uncover more than 20 acres at any one time.
 If more than 20 acres are to be uncovered at any one time, the plan shall contain the following:

 a.
 The method of limiting the time of exposure and amount of exposed area to achieve the objectives of this chapter.